Tips to Get Beautiful Healthy Hair Naturally at Home

 Use natural products

 Many of the chemicals are not good for your hair, not good for the environment and not good for your health.
-For example, Sodium Lauryl Sulfate (SLS) that helps remove dirt from hair and skin but it can also cause scalp irritation, dryness, and itchiness.
+For example, Sodium Lauryl Sulfate (SLS), which helps remove dirt from hair and skin it can also cause scalp irritation, dryness, and itchiness.
 Parabens such as methylparaben, propylparaben and butylparaben should be avoided as they can build up in your body and cause health issues such as cancer.

-I always use natural plant based products such as solid shampoo for my hair and have done since changing to a natural beauty regime perhaps five years ago.
-My hair is in better condition for it and it stays that way.
+I always use natural plant-based products such as solid shampoo for my hair and have done so since changing to a natural beauty regime, perhaps five years ago.
+My hair is in better condition for it, and it stays that way.

 Dyeing hair and using chemical products is quite literally poisoning your hair and scalp!